Certora/Documentation/docs/prover/cli/options.md

 (-optimisticFallback)=
 #### `--settings -optimisticFallback=true`

-This option determines whether to optimistically assume unresolved fallback functions do not havoc state.
+This option determines whether to optimistically assume unresolved external calls can make arbitrary changes to all states.
+When false an unresolved external call will havoc all states, when enabled it will only havoc states of external contracts.
+Enabling this is safe when invariants/parametric rules are used and therefore all of the functions of the current contract are checked independently.

 (-optimisticReturnsize)=
 #### `--settings -optimisticReturnsize=true`